Andrei-Straut/jenkins-api-ts-typings/README.md

 ```

 ### Build from source:
-In the project's root folder:
+In the project's root folder, after git clone:
 ```
+npm install
 npm run build-pkg
 ```
 This generates the full unpacked artifact (including ```package.json```) in the ```/dist``` folder.